AnthonyWu1121/AnthonyWu1121/README.md

 - 👋 Hi, I’m He-Chien Wu, or you can call me Anthony Wu.
-- 👀 I’m very interested in coding.
+- 👀 I’m very interested in coding, web programming, and deep learning.
-- 🌱 I’m currently majoring Information Management in National Taiwan University.
+- 🌱 Majoring in Information Management at National Taiwan University
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Currently looking for internship opportunities
-- 📫 How to reach me ...

 <!---
 AnthonyWu1121/AnthonyWu1121 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.